zapabob/ROCm/README.md

   * GFX7 GPUs
     * "Hawaii" chips, such as the AMD Radeon R9 390X and FirePro W9100

 As described in the next section, GFX8 GPUs require PCIe gen 3 with support for PCIe atomics.
 This requires both CPU and motherboard support.
-GFX9 GPUs, by default, also require PCIe gen 3 with support for PCIe atomics; if you want to avoid using PCIe atomics, please set the environment variable `HSA_ENABLE_SDMA=0`.
-GFX7 GPUs do not require PCIe atomics.
+GFX9 GPUs, by default, also require PCIe gen 3 with support for PCIe atomics, but they can operate in most cases without this capability.

 At this time, the integrated GPUs in AMD APUs are not officially supported targets for ROCm.